CS5704-VT/Workshops/Technical-Interviews/Interview.md

    1. For virtual, submit audio and video recording of your think-aloud and screenshare of solving the problem on a whiteboard or non-IDE environment
    2. For in-person, you will need to submit video recordings that contain your audible speech and a visible representation of your code.
 Submit your problem solution (picture or screenshot) with your submission.
 5. Switch places
+   1. Each student must submit a recording of themselves completing the coding portion of the interview as the candidate.

 ### Round 1